iopipe/iopipe-java/PROFILER.md

 environment variables:

  * The duration of time between each sample, in microseconds:
-   * The default is 50,000 microseconds.
+   * The default is 10,000 microseconds (10ms).
    * `com.iopipe.plugin.profiler.samplerate`
    * `IOPIPE_PROFILER_SAMPLERATE`

+When the profiler is enabled, they may be downloaded from the individual invocation information.

 # How To Use Sampling Only Profiler Data